 Some parameters have been measured at undesirable levels.
 Escherichia coli (E. coli) bacteria levels are high in many streams of southeast Minnesota, and the Vermillion River and its tributaries are no exception.
-Monitoring results in 2021 show numerous low-level exceedances during the season at all the sites in the network.
-The geometric mean at each site continues to show less variability than in 2019 and is even closer than in 2020 (Figure 8).
+Monitoring results in 2022 show numerous low-level exceedances during the season at all the sites in the network.
+The geometric mean at each site continues to show less variability than in 2019 and is even closer than in recent years (Figure 10).

 E. coli levels at VR24 continue to be higher than samples collected at other monitoring sites within the watershed.
-In 2021, the geometric mean for E. coli samples at VR24 was 27 times more than the standard, whereas other sites were two times higher than the standard (2020 geometric means were two to nine times higher than the standard).
+In 2022, the geometric mean for E. coli samples at VR24 was 5 times more than the standard, drastically lower than the geometric mean in 2021 which was 27 times the standard.
+One other site was two times higher than the standard (NC801), and all other sites had geometric means in line with the standard or below.